-The main purpose for using your personal data is to create a repository of data regarding influencers (the media database), and make that media database available to our customers on a paying basis.
-Your personal data may also be processed in one or more of the following ways:
+One of the main purpose for using your personal data is to create a repository of data regarding influencers (the media database), and make that media database available to our customers on a paying basis.
+Depending on which service our customers are signed up for, your personal data may also be processed in one or more of the following ways:

-- Browsing the media database: our customers can browse the media database via one of our online platforms (Cison Communications Cloud, MyGorkana, CPRE, CisionPoint, PR Newswire).
+- Browsing the media database: our customers can browse the media database via one of our online platforms (Cison Communications Cloud, MyGorkana, CPRE, CisionPoint, PR Newswire or TrendKite).

-- Sending out press releases: our customers can send you press releases about things they think you might be interested in.
+- Sending out press releases: our customers can send you press releases, emails or other communications (e.g. direct messages on social media) about things they think you might be interested in.

 - Creating lists: Our customers can create lists of influencers.
 For example, a customer may want to send out a press release to influencers with special knowledge of the construction industry in South West England.
 Using one of our customer-facing platforms our customers can search for influencers with that particular interest, create and save a list of those influencers, and then send a press release to those influencers on the list.